gthiveux/sec-sdk/README.md

 For this guide the following is assumed :

 * The SEC manager is running on the server and a tunnel is open and configured.
-* The server has Java installed .
+* The server has Java installed.
 * The ping port on the manager is 4444 (this can be configured in the adapter and the manager).
 * The manager is running on the same server as the adapter (127.0.0.1).